 Regular custody arrangements are what you and your children have come to expect since your prior divorce or child custody case.
-The court orders that your family is operating under are likely very specific and spell out exactly how long your children are to spend with you and your ex-spouse, and how pick up/drop offs are to be conducted.
+The court orders that your family is operating under are likely particular and spell out exactly how long your children are to spend with you, your ex-spouse, and how to pick up/drop-offs are to be conducted.
 The location of the possession exchanges and any other details are to be found in those orders.
-It’s likely that you have memorized all the specifics contained in your court documents.
+You have likely memorized all the specifics contained in your court documents.

-However, given the sudden nature of changes to our lives resulting from the COVID-19/coronavirus pandemic you and your entire family have had to learn how to adjust on the fly to changes in a regularly set schedule.
-Balancing your desires to be with your child, follow the court orders and minimize exposure for all people involved to the virus are the norm for you family and many others around our state and nation.
+However, given the sudden nature of changes to our lives resulting from the COVID-19/coronavirus pandemic, you and your entire family have had to learn how to adjust on the fly to changes in a regularly set schedule.
+Balancing your desires to be with your child, following the court orders, and minimizing exposure for all people involved to the virus is the norm for your family and many others around our state and nation.
 You may have asked yourself what you should do given these changes and what you can do under the court orders.

-Suppose that you and/or your significant other are a doctor, nurse or other person working in the medical field.
-Your exposure to the virus probably makes it so you are concerned with causing him or her to unnecessarily be exposed to the virus.
-At the same time, you don’t want to violate your court orders or miss out on experiences with your child despite these drama filled times that we are living in currently.
+Suppose that you and your significant other are a doctor, nurse, or other working in the medical field.
+Your exposure to the virus probably makes it, so you are concerned with causing them to unnecessarily be exposed to the virus.
+At the same time, you don't want to violate your court orders or miss out on experiences with your child despite these drama-filled times that we are living in currently.

 Temporary modifications of the possession orders may work

-In my example above, if you are a doctor who is treating patients everyday with this coronavirus it is probably a prudent idea for you to not have direct contact with your child right now.
-This is true even if you would normally be in possession of him or her right now.
+In my example above, if you are a doctor treating patients every day with this coronavirus, it is probably a prudent idea for you not to have direct contact with your child right now.
+This is true even if you would generally have them right now.
 Instead, you create an agreement with the other parent to let him spend the next few weeks with your child while you work and care for others.
-When this situation improves then you can return to your normally scheduled periods of visitation.
+When this situation improves, then you can return to your usually scheduled periods of visitation.

-Obviously the safety of your child and your family is the number one priority.
-You can always create time in the future for “make up visitation” for the parent who lost out on time with your child.
-This is also a good opportunity to speak to your child honestly about what is happening in the world.
-Age appropriate conversations can go a long way towards alleviating their fears about coronavirus and give them context and reassurance that you are here to protect them.
+The safety of your child and your family is the number one priority.
+You can always create time in the future for "make up visitation" for the parent who lost out on time with your child.
+This is also an excellent opportunity to speak to your child honestly about what is happening in the world.
+Age-appropriate conversations can go a long way towards alleviating their fears about coronavirus and give them context and reassurance that you are here to protect them.

 Balancing health concerns and the need for parents to exercise visitation rights

-The Texas Supreme Court has been clear since issuing clarifying orders regarding possession schedules for families in mid March.
+The Texas Supreme Court has been evident since issuing clarifying orders regarding possession schedules for families in mid-March.
 These orders instructed Texas families to continue with their current possession schedules as if schools had not closed down for the semester.
 Business as usual, in other words.
 The Supreme Court does not have a crystal ball or a window into your home, however.
-You and your child’s other parent need to be the adults in the room and make decisions that are best for yourselves and your children.
+You and your child's other parent need to be the adults in the room and make the best decisions for you and your children.

-This may force you and your child’s other parent to work together on a shared goal for the first time since your family law case.
-Depending on the nature of your relationship this can be awkward or near impossible.
-If you have the ability to put the past behind you and work towards favorable outcomes for your children then this period of time may end up being nothing more than an opportunity to hone your co-parenting skills.
+This may force you and your child's other parent to work together on a shared goal for the first time since your family law case.
+Depending on the nature of your relationship, this can be awkward or near impossible.
+If you can put the past behind you and work towards favorable outcomes for your children, then this period may end up being nothing more than an opportunity to hone your co-parenting skills.

-On the other hand, if you and your child’s other parent cannot get along whatsoever and have problems with being civil towards one another this period of time may prove to be a significant challenge.
-I would suggest that you speak to your child’s other parent over the phone and express any concerns you have about the visitation schedule and how you propose to overcome those concerns.
+On the other hand, if you and your child's other parent cannot get along whatsoever and have problems being civil towards one another, this period may prove to be a significant challenge.
+I would suggest that you speak to your child's other parent over the phone and express any concerns about the visitation schedule and how you propose to overcome those concerns.

-Getting from point A to point B can prove to a challenge right now
+Getting from point A to point B can prove to be a challenge right now.

 On top of health concerns, there are problems associated with simply picking up/dropping off children right now.
-Your child’s school and/or their extracurricular activities may normally dictate when and where your child is exchanged between you and the other parent.
-With school and activities shut down for the time being, you may have to figure out alternative places to exchange possession.
+Your child's school and extracurricular activities may usually dictate when and where your child is exchanged between you and the other parent.
+With school and activities shut down, you may have to figure out alternative places to exchange possession for the time being.

 Are you worried about your ex-spouse's new partner?

-These concerns are not enough, it would seem, to deny your ex-spouse visitation with your children.
+These concerns are not enough; it would seem to deny your ex-spouse visitation with your children.
 You could have these same concerns during flu season in any year.
-It still would not justify you withholding visitation from him or her.
-You can and should speak to the other parent in order to lay out what should be reasonable guidelines for limiting contact between your children and other people outside of your family.
+It still would not justify you withholding visitation from them.
+You can and should speak to the other parent to lay out what should be reasonable guidelines for limiting contact between your children and other people outside of your family.
 That does not mean wholly withholding visitation in violation of your court orders.

-The Texas Supreme Court has issued multiple emergency rulings associated with family law, possession and visitation of children during this period of time.
-These rulings have all indicated that you and the other parent in your child’s life should follow whatever custody orders are in place from the family court.
+The Texas Supreme Court has issued multiple emergency rulings associated with family law, possession, and visitation of children during this period.
+These rulings have indicated that you and the other parent in your child's life should follow whatever custody orders are in place from the family court.
 What was in effect before the coronavirus should be followed right now.
-The possession schedule for your child trumps any stay at home orders issued by a mayor or county judge.
+The possession schedule for your child trumps any stay-at-home orders issued by a mayor or county judge.